FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

         </div>
     </div>

-The "Material" filter group is great for exploration, because the chemical space itself is infinitely vast and varied.
-We will start again with composition and focus on the organic side, that is more or less static.
-Opening and closing the side panes the whole time while also keeping an eye on the entries list is quite the hassle, though.
-As you get more familiarized with the range of filters, a faster alternative becomes accessible: the **search bar**.
+With our entries view all set up, we move on to the **exploration** part.
+More specifically, we will investigate the impact of several filters on our search.
+You can follow along with the suggestions here, but feel free to also try out on your own.

+While in the previous scenario we relied exclusively on the side menu, now that you are more familiar with the filters and their names, we can extend our toolkit with a **faster** alternative: the **search bar**.
-Its main purpose is to provide **advanced text-based queries**.
+Its main purpose is to aid you in composing **text-written filters** and avoid having to switch between side panes all the time.
+The search bar does not, however, support the free-style natural language queries as found in web search engines, like Google, or AI models, like ChatGPT.
-You could compare this to web search engines, like Google, though here the formatting is far stricter.
+The formatting here is far stricter.
+While you can switch back to the side menu at any time, we will , for educational purposes, rely on the search bar exclusively throughout this scenario.

+We have a lot of leeway in which filters we tackle first.
+As usual, it is best to start with the attributes that are **most clearly defined by our objective**.
+In this case, it is that we are looking for **MOFs**.
+From there on we will follow **the sequence: material; method; property**, just as you would when generating your own data.

+Let us start again with the composition, or more specifically, by retrieving entries that contain carbon.
-Locate the bar (above the entries list) and **click into it to start typing**.
+Locate the search bar (above the entries list) and **click into it to start typing**.

-This search tool really shines when you know the filter name you are looking for.
-As you **type in "element"**, NOMAD will start to autocomplete.
-**Select "results.material.elements"** under "quantity name".
-Now we just need a value, so **type "=C"** and press enter.
+Try out a couple of keywords that come to your mind.
+As you are typing, **NOMAD will autocomplete your query** with several suggestions.
+Once you find a promising term, select it with the mouse or keyboard.
+Then write a single (not double or triple) **equal sign (`=`)** and **fill in the value** to filter for.
+Once you have it, press enter.
-This is how you write and apply an _equality query_.
+Congratulations, you have applied your first _equality query_.

 !!! tip
+    When searching for elements, do not fall for the mistake of writing out their name.
+    NOMAD, and especially its search bar, aims for efficiency.
+    So just stick to the **elemental symbol** from the periodic table.
+    Lowercase also works.

+!!! tip
     **What are these autocompleted filter names?**

-    The full name is structured very much like a _filepath_, but with dots (`.`) instead of slashes (`\` on Unix, `//` on Windows).
+    The full filter names that pop up in the suggestions are structured similarly to a _filepath_, but with dots (`.`) instead of slashes (`/` on Unix, `\\` on Windows).
     This is in line with the format of many other _document databases_.
-    To explore this structure / _schema_, navigate to "ANALYZE" (header) > "The NOMAD Metainfo".
+    To explore this structure / _schema_, navigate to "ANALYZE" (in header) > "The NOMAD Metainfo".

-!!! tip
-    The **equality query** is defined using a **single equals sign (`=`)**, not double (`==`) or triple (`===`) as in some programming language.

 !!! success
+    You should have found the query **"results.material.elements=C"**.
-    The same chip as usual is now to the side menu, under "Elements / Formula".
+    Upon pressing enter, the same chip as usual appears in side menu, confirming that the filter is active.
-    Moreover, note how the **filter name** is contained in the **last term** of the autocompleted version.
+    Moreover, note how the **filter name** in the side menu is contained in the the autocompleted version.

     <div class="image-container">
         <div class="click-zoom">